Many or all companies we feature compensate us. Compensation and editorial

 1. Determine how much you want to borrow and what you can afford.
 As we mentioned, you must determine how much equity you have in your home, how much a lender will let you borrow, and how much that means you can spend on your new home.

 2. Get ready to apply.
 Your potential lender will consider the equity available in your home and your individual financial situation.
-They will also look at factors such as your credit history, income, and whether the property is a vacation or investment home to qualify you for a home equity loan.
+It will also look at factors such as your credit history, income, and whether the property is a vacation or investment home to qualify you for a home equity loan.

 3. Compare lenders and rates.
 To ensure you get the lowest possible interest rates and most competitive loan terms, shop around before committing to a lender.
-You don’t have to use your current bank or mortgage lender, so feel free to get quotes from multiple financial institutions first.
+You don’t need to use your current bank or mortgage lender, so feel free to get quotes from multiple financial institutions first.

-4. Choose the most attractive offer or lender and apply.
+4. Choose the most attractive offer or lender, and apply.
 After comparing multiple lenders and home equity loan offers, select the best one and apply.
 Each lender will have unique requirements, so consult with them to see the documentation you must provide to finalize the loan.

 5. Get the funds, and purchase your new home.
 Once you’re approved and have submitted your paperwork, you can close on your loan.
 Ask your lender how fast you can get the funds from your equity loan so you can time the purchase of your next home.